omarotxoa/docs-repo-readme/readme.md

 ```
 git clone https://{$devname}@bitbucket.org/{$company}/{$projectname}.git .
 ```

+### Basic Workflow
+1. Every Task in JIRA should have its own branch.
+2. You should push your task branch up to the repo and keep it updated.
+3. Merge your task branch into Dev (will auto deploy) and assign to PM for testing.
+4. If PMs tests pass, prepare your code for review: Pull Request your Task branch to Staging/Master and assign to Lead Dev.

+For a more indepth look at our Workflow, review the [Company Docs](#).

 ## Git Quick Reference
 Review the [Git Docs](#) for more information on alternate methods to the terminal.